armory/documentation/_overview/your-first-application.md

 ![](/images/Image 2017-03-24 at 3.22.30 PM.png)

 Notes:
+-  The name of the application cannot have hyphens.
+Using a hyphen in the application name interferes with the naming convention.
+This applies to all types of applications except for those that use the Kubernetes V2 provider to deploy.
 - The Account(s) can include your AWS account and your Docker registry.
 - When you create an application in Spinnaker, consider it to be anything you would put into a single code repository.